Josef Greiner: Evaluation

 In 1956, Franz Jetzinger, author of the book Hitler's Youth, dismissed Greiner's claims as "palpable lies".

-Historian Robert G. L. Waite concluded in his 1977 book The Psychopathic God: Adolf Hitler, that Greiner "in all probability never knew Hitler", and provides as evidence numerous devastatingly wrong factual errors in Greiner's accounts.
+Historian Robert G. L. Waite concluded in his 1977 book The Psychopathic God: Adolf Hitler that Greiner "in all probability never knew Hitler", and provides as evidence numerous devastatingly wrong factual errors in Greiner's accounts.
 He speculates that one of the reasons that so many historians accepted Greiner's work as legitimate is because Konrad Heiden, "an early and valued authority on Hitler," mentioned that among the people Hitler knew in Vienna was a "man by the name of Greiner."
-Waite believes that Josef Greiner used Heiden's statement as a way to inset himself into Hitler's life and capitalize on it to his own advantage.
+Waite believes that Josef Greiner used Heiden's statement as a way to insert himself into Hitler's life and capitalize on it to his own advantage.